SGordijn/portfoliov2-reactjs/README.md

 # Portfoliov2-Reactjs
-The latest version of my portfoliowebsite, however made with different styles and with React.js.
+The latest version of my portfoliowebsite, however made with different styles and with ReactJS.